 I am a philosopher specialising in the philosophy of mind at its intersections with the cognitive sciences (mostly psychology and the brain sciences) and metaphysics.

 My work is centred on the relations between the different forms of attention and the different forms of consciousness.
-I believe that attention is an essential component of consciousness, that must be incorporated in any complete theory of it.
+I believe that attention is an essential component of consciousness.
 In fact, attention could be the backbone that unifies our current best empirical theories (for instance Recurrent Processing Theory and Global Neuronal Workspace Theory).

 Some specific questions I am exploring at the moment are:

 Does attention come in degrees, and if so, does that mean that consciousness also comes in degrees?